PortableApps/Launcher/Other/Source/Manual/index.rst

 Release notes
 -------------

-Release notes for releases are available in :ref:`releases-index`.
+Release notes for releases are available in :ref:`releases`.